5 days in Rome is just about the perfect amount of time to explore the city and push yourself beyond the city limits.

 Baths of Caracalla

 Between the Mouth of Truth and the Colosseum you will find the Baths of Caracalla.
-These were an enormous bathing complex.
-They are an interesting site to explore, and since they aren’t nearly as famous as the Roman Forum or the Colosseum, you will be enjoying the place without the crowds and I find it a nice addition to this Rome in 5 days itinerary.
+This enormous bathing complex is an interesting site to explore, and since they aren’t nearly as famous as the Roman Forum or the Colosseum, you will be enjoying the place without the crowds.

 The Roman Forum, Palatine Hill and Circus Maximus